 There was so much smoke and noise from the vehicles at the level crossing because some people did not turn off the engines of their vehicles even while waiting at the railway crossing.

-4. What can we do to reduce noise of the vehicle and save petrol and diesel?
+4. What can we do to reduce noise of vehicles and save petrol and diesel?
 Discuss.

 One way is to switch off the engines of vehicles when waiting for a signal or level crossing.
-Doing regular check-ups and servicing the vehicles will reduce noise of the vehicle and even save fuel.
+Regular check-ups and servicing the vehicles will reduce the noise of the vehicle and even save fuel.